 What is the historical context of "Danger aloft – Ptarmigan"?

-"Danger aloft – Ptarmigan" was created during the early 20th century, a period marked by a growing interest in naturalism and wildlife art.
-Archibald Thorburn, a prominent British artist, was known for his detailed depictions of birds and landscapes, reflecting the Victorian fascination with nature.
+"Danger aloft – Ptarmigan" was created during the early 20th century, a period marked by significant developments in wildlife art.
+Archibald Thorburn, a prominent British artist, was known for his detailed and vibrant depictions of birds and nature, reflecting the growing interest in ornithology and conservation during this time.

 What artistic techniques did Archibald Thorburn employ in this painting?